community-network/bf1-seeder/README.md

 hostname = 'seeder-1'
 # Allow the script to shutdown your pc when asked from the panel
 allow_shutdown = false
+# When you disable this option, the game will use less resources but renders nothing
+usable_client = true
-# automated messages in chat when not seeding (further settings below)
+# allow automated messages in chat (further settings below)
 send_messages = false
 # if disabled, anti-afk won't work when in fullscreen (so you dont have to close the script before playing)
 fullscreen_anti_afk = true